micro/micro/README.md

 ### Command Line

 The command line interface includes dynamic command mapping for all services running on the platform.
 It turns any service instantly into a CLI command along with flag parsing for inputs.
-Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and logs.
+Includes support for environments, namespaces, creating and running services, status info and logs.

 ### Environments